Jacob C. Vouza: Awards

 Vouza was highly decorated for his World War II service.
 The Silver Star was presented to him personally by Major General Alexander A. Vandegrift, commanding general of the 1st Marine Division, for refusing to give information under Japanese torture.
 In 1945, he also was awarded the Legion of Merit for outstanding service with the 2nd Raider Battalion during November and December 1942, and was made an honorary sergeant major in the Marine Corps.
 From the British government, Vouza received the George Medal (GM) for gallant conduct and exceptional devotion to duty, and the Police Long Service and Good Conduct Medal.
-In the 1957 New Year Honours, he furthermore was appointed a member of the Order of the British Empire (MBE) for public services in the British Solomon Islands Protectorate, and in the 1979 Birthday Honours promoted to a knight commander of the same order (KBE) for outstanding services to his country and local community.
+In the 1957 New Year Honours, he furthermore was appointed a Member of the Order of the British Empire (MBE) for public services in the British Solomon Islands Protectorate.
+In the 1979 Birthday Honours, he was promoted to a Knight Commander of the Order of the British Empire (KBE) for outstanding services to his country and local community, and thereby granted the title sir.